-If you’re willing and able to open your pocket just a little bit, there are a couple of really good self-teaching programs that won’t cost you much money, and that will pay off huge dividends in terms of starting your language learning on the right foot.
+If you’re willing and able to open your pocket just a little bit, here are a couple of really good self-teaching program that won’t cost you much money, and that will pay off huge dividends in terms of starting your language learning on the right foot.

 “Enjoy Irish!” is a self-teaching program developed by Oideas Gael.
 It consists of a very user-friendly book accompanied by full audio on CD and can be had for just €15.(about $17 as of this writing) plus shipping.

 There is also an app available for both iPhone and Android for about $10 that follows the format of the book and allows you to learn while on the go.
 It’s not necessary, but is a nice addition if you can afford it.

 This little book is a must-have for any serious Irish learner.
 While it can be used as a self-teaching course, it’s best for reinforcing and reviewing the basics.

 As I said at the start of this post, I don’t dislike Duolingo.
 It has its place, and may be very useful for learners of more widely spoken languages, especially if your goal is simply being able to communicate in those languages.

 I just can’t recommend it, though, for beginning learners of endangered minority languages such as Irish, where the goal isn’t simply to communicate (Let’s face it: No one NEEDS Irish in order to communicate.
 I hate to say it, but it’s true), but to preserve an important part of Ireland’s culture and history (tír gan teanga tír gan anam – a land without a language is a land without a soul).